Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: Introduction

 Imagine you are given two alphabetical sequences of ``$c, b, a$'' and ``$d, c, b$'', and asked to fill in the missing element in ``$e, d, ?$''.
 In nearly no time will one realize the answer to be $c$.
 However, more surprising for human learning is that, effortlessly and instantaneously, we can ``freely generalize''~\cite{marcus2001algebraic} the solution to any partial consecutive ordered sequences.
 While believed to be innate in early development for human infants~\cite{marcus1999rule}, such systematic generalizability has constantly been missing and proven to be particularly challenging in existing connectionist models~\cite{bahdanau2018systematic,lake2018generalization}.
 In fact, such an ability to entertain a given thought and semantically related contents strongly implies an abstract algebra-like treatment~\cite{fodor1988connectionism}; in literature, it is referred to as the ``language of thought''~\cite{fodor1975language}, ``physical symbol system''~\cite{newell1980physical}, and ``algebraic mind''~\cite{marcus2001algebraic}.
 However, in stark contrast, existing connectionist models tend only to capture statistical correlation~\cite{chollet2019measure,kansky2017schema,lake2018generalization}, rather than providing any account for a structural inductive bias where systematic algebra can be carried out to facilitate generalization.

 This contrast instinctively raises a question---what constitutes such an \emph{algebraic} inductive bias?
-We argue that the foundation of the modeling counterpart to the algebraic treatment in early human development~\cite{marcus2001algebraic,marcus1999rule} lies in algebraic computations set up on mathematical axioms, a form of formalized human intuition and the starting point of modern mathematical reasoning~\cite{heath1956thirteen,maddy1988believing}.
-Of particular importance to the basic building blocks of algebra is the Peano Axiom~\cite{peano1889arithmetices}.
-In the Peano Axiom, the essential components of algebra, the algebraic set and corresponding operators over it, are governed by three statements: (1) the existence of at least one element in the field to study (``zero'' element), (2) a successor function that is recursively applied to all elements and can, therefore, span the entire field, and (3) the principle of mathematical induction.
-Building on such a fundamental axiom, we begin to form the notion of an algebraic set and induce the operator along with it to construct an algebraic structure.
-We hypothesize that such a treatment of algebraic computations set up on fundamental axioms is essential for a model's systematic generalizability, the lack of which will only make it sub-optimal.
+We argue that the foundation of modeling counterpart to the algebraic treatment in early human development~\cite{marcus2001algebraic,marcus1999rule} lies in algebraic computations set up on mathematical axioms, a form of formalized human intuition and the beginning of modern mathematical reasoning~\cite{heath1956thirteen,maddy1988believing}.
+Of particular importance to the algebra's basic building blocks is the Peano Axiom~\cite{peano1889arithmetices}.
+In the Peano Axiom, the essential components of algebra, the algebraic set, and corresponding operators over it, are governed by three statements: (1) the existence of at least one element in the field to study (``zero'' element), (2) a successor function that is recursively applied to all elements and can, therefore, span the entire field, and (3) the principle of mathematical induction.
+Building on such a fundamental axiom, we begin to form the notion of an algebraic set and induce the operator to construct an algebraic structure.
+We hypothesize that such an algebraic treatment set up on fundamental axioms is essential for a model's systematic generalizability, the lack of which will only make it sub-optimal.